 Just like Boyega’s performance, Vitthal’s film has very naturalistic direction.
-I’ve never stepped foot in LA, but it’s easy to get immersed in this detailed world, from wailing sirens and barking dogs, and the various people wandering the streets.
+I’ve never stepped foot in LA, but it’s easy to get immersed in this detailed world, from wailing sirens and barking dogs to the various people wandering the streets.

-This inner city neighbourhood feels very distinct and real.
+This inner city neighbourhood feels distinct and real.
 Vitthal doesn’t hold back in showing us an economically deprived section of LA.
-It’s portrayed like a constant nightmare, which Bambi is desperate to escape.
-You can’t help but feel really sorry for the guy, especially since he’s raising a child with no mother on the scene, so his son is completely dependent on him.
+It’s portrayed as a constant nightmare, which Bambi is desperate to escape.
+You can’t help feel sorry for the guy, especially since he’s raising a child with no mother on the scene, so his son is completely dependent on him.

 Imperial Dreams is full of heart and grit.
 It’s a film made with the intention of delivering moralistic messages, however simple they may be.

 Sometimes the simplest films can be the most effective.
 Imperial Dreams captures something very honest and sincere.
-I really enjoyed this film and it’s currently on Netflix, so please give it a watch if you can.
-It’s nicely crafted story, good performances and different approach to a familiar set-up makes it highly compelling.
+I enjoyed this film a lot and it’s currently on Netflix, so give it a watch if you can.
+Its nicely crafted story, good performances and different approach to a familiar set-up make it highly compelling.